Lekan Balogun (monarch): Career

 Balogun, who was the Otun Olubadan of Ibadanland (one of the two most senior chiefs in Ibadanland), was crowned the 42nd Olubadan of Ibadanland by Governor Seyi Makinde of Oyo State on 11 March 2022.

-Personal life
+Personal life and death

-Lekan Balogun is a Muslim and is married to two wives with children.
+Lekan Balogun was a Muslim and was married to two wives with children.
+He died on 14 March 2024, at the age of 81.